nushell/nushell.github.io/book/commands/quantile.md

 ## Examples

-Quantile aggregation for a group by
+Quantile aggregation for a group-by
 ```shell
 > [[a b]; [one 2] [one 4] [two 1]]
     | into df